-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (392,687) times one half the default maximum net growth rate for cetaceans (1⁄2 of 4%) times a recovery factor of 0.50 (for a species of unknown status with a mortality rate CV< 0.30; Wade and Angliss 1997), resulting in a PBR of 3,927 short-beaked common dolphins per year.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size (338,708) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of 4%) times a recovery factor of 0.50 (for a species of unknown status with a mortality rate CV< 0.30; Wade and Angliss 1997), resulting in a PBR of 3,387 short-beaked common dolphins per year.

-HUMAN-CAUSED MORTALITY AND SERIOUS INJURYFishery Information
+HUMAN-CAUSED MORTALITY AND SERIOUS INJURY Fishery Information

 A summary of recent fishery mortality and injury for short-beaked common dolphins is shown in Table 1.
+Mean annual takes in Table 1 are based on 2002-2006 data.
+This results in an average estimate of 77 (CV=0.38) short-beaked common dolphins taken annually.
 More detailed information on these fisheries is provided in Appendix 1.
-Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 2000-2004 (Carretta and Chivers 2004, Carretta et al. 2005a, 2005b).
-After the 1997 implementation of a Take Reduction Plan, which included skipper education workshops and required the use of pingers and minimum
+Mortality estimates for the California drift gillnet fishery are included for the five most recent years of monitoring, 2002-2006 (Carretta and Chivers 2004, Carretta et al. 2005a, 2005b,

-6-fathom extenders, common dolphin entanglement rates in the drift gillnet fishery dropped considerably (Barlow and Cameron 2003) Since the initial pinger experiments, short-beaked common dolphin entanglement rates have remained below pre-pinger levels, even though a time/area closure in 2001 shifted fishing effort south of Point Conception, California, where common dolphin densities are highest.
-Between 1990-2005, in the region south of Point Conception, there have been 112 short-beaked common dolphins entangled in 2,700 sets (4.1 per 100 sets), whereas there were 114 entanglements in 1,946 sets without pingers (5.8 per 100 sets) (NMFS, unpublished data).
-Mean annual takes in Table 1 are based on 2000-2004 data.
-This results in an average estimate of 59 (CV = 0.15) short-beaked common dolphins taken annually.
+Carretta and Enriquez 2006, 2007).
+After the 1997 implementation of a Take Reduction Plan, which included skipper education workshops and required the use of pingers and minimum 6-fathom extenders, common dolphin entanglement rates in the drift gillnet fishery dropped considerably (Barlow and Cameron 2003) Since the initial pinger experiments in 1996, short-beaked common dolphin entanglement rates have remained below pre-pinger levels, even though a time/area closure in 2001 shifted fishing effort south of Point Conception, California, where common dolphin densities are highest.